MadeToCodeYT/File-Manager/README.md

 - Used to navigate between folders and files.

 ### Enter
-- Used to open a `folder` not file.
+- Used to open a `folder` not a file.

 ### Backspace
 - Used to exit a folder. `(Will crash if you go too far back.)`